 What is the Fidelity logo?

-The logo has the phrase “Fidelity INVESTMENTS” in bold italic font.
+The logo features the phrase “Fidelity INVESTMENTS” in bold italic.
 Next to this text is a circle emblem.
 Inside the circle are two symbols: the Eye of Providence and an Egyptian pyramid linked to Freemasonry.

 The Eye of Providence, or the all-seeing eye, symbolizes watchfulness and protection.
 It resembles an eye within a triangle and radiates light.

 The Egyptian pyramid in the logo stands for stability and longevity.
-Pyramids are known for their strength and lasting presence, suggesting that the brand aims to provide a stable and enduring foundation for investors’ financial futures.
+Pyramids are known for their strength and enduring presence, suggesting that the brand aims to provide a stable, lasting foundation for investors’ financial futures.

 Who is Fidelity owned by?